 This assignment requires you to write a clear, well-organized paper (500-750 words) which responds to the prompt provided below and demonstrates you have read the material in the modules.

-First and foremost, we are grading your comprehension of the course material.
-If you do not demonstrate that you have read and understood the content from the modules, you will not receive a good grade.
-To get a good grade, you must show me that you have read and understood the content in the modules we have looked at so far.
+First and foremost, I am grading your comprehension of the course material.
+To get a good grade, you must show me that you have read and understood the content from the modules we have covered so far.

-Second, we are grading for critical thinking and analysis.
+Second, I am grading for critical thinking and analysis.
 How well do you form and support your arguments with evidence from the course material or external sources?

 Written Assignment Instructions

-In this assignment you will build upon concepts learned in Modules 8 and 9 by applying them to studying the "natural disaster" of wildfires in California.
-You may draw from relevant materials from the assigned readings, other modules, and additional outside sources.
+In this assignment , you will apply concepts learned in Modules 8 and 9 to analyze the "natural disaster" of wildfires in California.
+You will need to engage relevant materials from the assigned readings, modules, AND outside sources.
 The objective of this assignment is to increase your understanding of the relationship between vulnerability, natural hazards, and disasters, and to help you develop a more complex framework for understanding how natural disasters unfold.

-- Read the following article on the nature of "natural disasters" and the complexity of Hurricane Katrina's aftermath: Smith, Neil.
-“There’s No Such Thing as a Natural Disaster.”
-Blog.
-Understanding Katrina: Perspectives from the Social Sciences, June 11, 2006.
+- Read the following article on the nature of "natural disasters" and the complexity of Hurricane Katrina's aftermath by Neil Smith: “There’s No Such Thing as a Natural Disaster”

 - Do some research on the factors causing the increased frequency and intensity of wildfires in California.

-- You will need to cite at least 3 reputable outside sources that do not include the course modules for your essay.
-For more information on what constitutes a reputable resource, please consult the following information on how to evaluate sources from the Penn State libraries.
+- You will need to cite at least 3 reputable outside sources that do not include the course modules for this assignment.
+For help evaluating what constitutes a reputable resource, please consult this guide from the Penn State libraries.

 Write a 500-750 word paper that answers the following questions: